mahlaNasr/nao_robot_project/README.md

 Extra libraries are needed to run this section of scripts as well as comparing the obtained results of images from Excel file.

 1. Install Anaconda which comes with a lot of pre-installed libraries.
-Instruction found in [https://docs.continuum.io/anaconda/install/](Anadonda Documentations)
+Instruction found in [Anadonda Documentations](https://docs.continuum.io/anaconda/install/).

-  Alternative method can be found here [https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html](through miniconda).
+  Alternative method can be found here [through miniconda](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html).
 2. We also need ZBar and OpenCV tools here as well.